dhardy/rfcs/text/0000-epochs.md

   foo() -> Iterator<Item = u32>` instead of `fn foo -> impl Iterator<Item =
   u32>`

+**[minor change: terminology]**
 Suppose we wanted to carry out such a change.
 We could do it over multiple steps:

 - First, introduce and stabilize `dyn Trait`.
 - Deprecate bare `Trait` syntax in favor of `dyn Trait`.
-- In a preview epoch, make it an error to use bare `Trait` syntax.
+- In a preview release, make it an error to use bare `Trait` syntax.
-- Ship the new epoch, and wait until bare `Trait` syntax is obscure.
+- Ship the new major release, and wait until bare `Trait` syntax is obscure.
 - Re-introduce bare `Trait` syntax, stabilize it, and deprecate `impl Trait` in favor of it.